“When you do the common things in life in an uncommon way, you will command the attention of the world.” – George Washington Carver

 While it’s true that it always makes sense to focus on the people keeping your lights on, the real reason I’m shoring up that component of my body of work is much deeper than that.
 As accomplished and brilliant as my mentors and co-mentors are, many of our conversations revolve around the foundational topics.

 They’re drowned by email.
 They aren’t delegating.
-Their plans consistently carry the same bugs as their past plans and they thus repeat the same problems.
-They don’t commit actual resources to their plans and wonder why they’re not getting anywhere or, when they do, it’s thrown together at the last minute.
+Their new plans consistently carry the same bugs as their past plans and they thus repeat the same problems.
+They don’t commit actual resources to their plans and wonder why they’re not getting anywhere, or when they do, it’s thrown together at the last minute.
 I could go on, and I can unabashedly admit that I fall into these same holes, too.

 “There is no man living who isn’t capable of doing more than he thinks he can do.” – Henry Ford

-The lack of mastery and practice of these foundational concepts is keeping them from doing their best work.
+The lack of mastery and practice of these foundational concepts is keeping these people from doing their best work.
 They’re leaving money on the table not from a sense of generosity but because of poor execution, which keeps them from building teams and margins that augment and enhance their mojo.
-And their families are missing out because the executive’s poor execution is being made up in time that could be spent with the people they love.
+And their families are missing out because the executives’ poor execution is being made up in time that could be spent with the people they love.

 Many of my friends, mentors, and co-mentors lovingly commented that I’ve got a lot more potential to step in and they can’t wait for me to step into it.
 Thank you.
 I hear that.